anujanegi/anujanegi.github.io/_pages/about.md

 I'm passionate about science communication and outreach.
 Currently, I'm organizing [SoapBox Science Berlin](https://berlinsoapboxscience.wordpress.com/team/) and the [German Neuroscience Olympiad](https://neurowissenschaften-olympiade.de/locations/dno-berlin/).

-*On the lookout for an internship — summer/fall 2026.*
+*On the lookout for an internship — summer/fall 2026, any leads are welcome!*